Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \textbf{Industrial and Embedded Protocols.} Operational Technology (OT) and Industrial Control Systems (ICS) rely on dedicated security standards to protect supervisory control and data acquisition (SCADA) environments.
 Protocols such as OPC Unified Architecture (OPC UA), IEC~62351/IEC~61850, and DNP3-SAv5 integrate TLS, X.509 certificates, and elliptic-curve Diffie–Hellman (ECDH) key exchanges to provide authentication and confidentiality for control commands, sensor telemetry, and automation processes \cite{iec62351,opcua-spec,ieee1815}.
 These mechanisms are critical in sectors such as power generation, manufacturing, transportation, and automotive systems, where unauthorized device access or falsified control signals can cause large-scale disruption or safety incidents.

-In particular, modern vehicles increasingly incorporate secure update frameworks (e.g., Uptane) and vehicle-to-everything (V2X) communication protocols.
-Uptane specifies signed metadata and cryptographic verification for over-the-air software updates to electronic control units (ECUs) \cite{uptane-spec}.
-V2X security is standardized in IEEE~1609.2 (U.S. WAVE/DSRC) and ETSI ITS security standards in Europe, both of which rely on ECDSA signatures over broadcast safety messages \cite{ieee1609-2,etsi-its}.
+\textbf{Automotive and V2X Security.} Modern vehicles increasingly incorporate secure update frameworks, such as Uptane, and Vehicle-to-Everything (V2X) communication protocols.
+Uptane specifies signed metadata and cryptographic verification for over-the-air (OTA) software updates to Electronic Control Units (ECUs) \cite{uptane-spec}.
+V2X security is standardized in IEEE 1609.2 and ETSI ITS standards, both of which rely on ECDSA signatures over broadcast safety messages \cite{ieee1609-2, etsi-its}.
 A post-quantum compromise of these signatures would allow for the injection of fraudulent safety messages, potentially impacting safety-critical functions.
 Furthermore, the computational overhead of post-quantum signature verification presents a significant challenge for the low-latency requirements of real-time V2X communication.

-The risk is magnified by the extremely long deployment cycles of industrial and embedded platforms—often spanning 15–30 years—making rapid cryptographic migration difficult once vulnerabilities are exposed.
+The risk is also magnified by the extremely long deployment cycles of industrial and embedded platforms—often spanning 15–30 years—making rapid cryptographic migration difficult once vulnerabilities are exposed.

-The domain-level analysis demonstrates a clear asymmetry in the quantum threat landscape.
-Symmetric cryptographic mechanisms, while not immune, can retain adequate strength through longer key sizes (e.g., AES-256, SHA-384/512) to mitigate the quadratic advantage of Grover’s algorithm.
-By contrast, all widely deployed asymmetric mechanisms—RSA, Diffie–Hellman, elliptic-curve cryptography, and digital signature schemes such as ECDSA and EdDSA—are expected to lose their security foundation once large-scale quantum computers become available.
-This distinction implies that confidentiality may be preserved with parameter adjustments, but authenticity, integrity, and key-establishment functions built on asymmetric primitives remain inherently vulnerable, whether through HTDL attacks or through direct signature forgeries.

 A consolidated view of these technological domain-oriented risks, is provided in Table~\ref{tab:techdomains}.